Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 Eyal D. Waldman - Mellanox Technologies Ltd.

 They already are shipping 25 gigabit Ethernet.
-We expect some of them also to adopt our Spectrum switch platforms because they're seeing a pull from some financial services guys and obviously hyperscale data center guys because of the low latency, the performance, the power consumptions, the packets per second we're seeing.
+We expect some of them also to adopt our Spectrum switch platforms because they're seeing a pull from some financial services guys and obviously hyperscale data center guys because of the low latency, the performance, the power consumption, the packets per second we're seeing.
 If you look at the table of what some of our other Ethernet switch platform providers have on their website, on the public website, you can compare the Cavium, the Broadcom and the Mellanox Spectrum performance, and you'll see the significant superior performance, power and, obviously, we believe also cost, of Spectrum compared to the Cavium and Broadcom solutions.

 Srini Nandury - Summit Redstone Partners LLC